LonnyGomes/vjs-video/README.md

 ## Bower

-The `vjs-video` is available via bower with built in dependencies for `video.js` and `angular`.
+The `vjs-video` directive is available via bower with built in dependencies for `video.js` and `angular`.
 Be sure to run `npm install -g bower` if you don't already have bower installed then run the following to install `vjs-video` into your project.

 ```bash
 bower install vjs-video --save